ncharvin/AgNW-Simulation/README.md

 (More details can be found in [simul_AgNW_stepBystep.ipynb](simul_AgNW_stepBystep.ipynb))

-AgNW network:
+Random nanowires network:
 ![AgNW network](notebook_files/images/AgNW_network.png)

-Voltage map:
+Voltage map, when the network is subjected to a constant power supply across the sample:
 ![Voltage map example](notebook_files/images/Voltage_Scatter.png)

 ## How it works ?
 1. Generate random 2D sticks

-2. Compute all intersections points
+2. Compute all intersections points, using either

-    1. Using either an external brute-force procedure (Windows only) or KD-tree stucture to perform efficient search
+    1. KD-tree stucture to perform efficient search
+    1. An external brute-force procedure (Windows only)

 3. Build a graph structure, leading to a resistors network